leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 *Fully integrates the existing Python ecosystem,
 including its wealth of AI and machine-learning libraries.*

-Mojo adopts (and extends) Python's syntax and integrates with existing Python code.
+Adopts (and extends) Python's syntax.
+Integrates with existing Python code.
-Mojo's interoperability works in both directions, so you can import Python libraries into Mojo and create Mojo bindings to call from Python.
+*Interoperability works in both directions:
+• Import Python libraries into Mojo.
+• Create Mojo bindings to call from Python.*

 ---
 Structs, Struct-based types